AcreetionOS/AcreetionOSDocumentationPlan/documentation/ProjectDocuments/SecurityPolicy.md

 ## 1. Introduction

-The security of Accretion Linux is a top priority.
+The security of AcreetionOS Linux is a top priority.
 This document outlines our security policy and provides guidelines for reporting vulnerabilities, receiving security updates, and following best practices.

 ## 2. Supported Versions

-We provide security updates for the following versions of Accretion Linux:
+We provide security updates for packages within the AcreetionOS Linux Respositories:

 | Version | Supported          |
 | ------- | ------------------ |